bgamari/ghc-users-guide/content/all-flags.gen.rst

     Turn on :ref:`eager blackholing <parallel-compile-options>`

 ``-fenable-rewrite-rules``
     Switch on all rewrite rules (including rules generated by automatic specialisation of overloaded functions).
-Implied by :ghc-flag:`O`.
+Implied by :ghc-flag:`-O`.

 ``-fexcess-precision``
     Enable excess intermediate precision